boot-clj/boot/README.md

 This sets up the build environment.
 Then we constructed a pipeline of tasks:

 * The `pom` task with options to set the project ID and version,
+* The `add-src` task to add files from the `src` directory to the fileset (by default only compiled artifacts end up in the fileset),
 * The `jar` task with options to add a `Foo` key to the jar, manifest with value `bar`,
 * And finally the `install` task with no options.